Family Meals Focus

 For a PDF of this issue, click here.

-Your child will learn to be relaxed and matter-of-fact about sweets, the same as other food, when you routinely include them in family meals and snacks.
-Children who have regular access to sweets and other “forbidden foods” eat them moderately.
-Children who don’t have regular access load up on them when they aren’t even hungry.1 If you have a treat-deprived child, you know they also beg, whine, and sneak to get high-sugar, high-fat foods.
+Your child will learn to be relaxed and matter-of-fact about sweets, the same as about other food, when you routinely include them in family meals and snacks.
+Children who have regular access to sweets eat them moderately.
+Children who are deprived of high-sugar snacks especially like them, have trouble resisting them, load up on them when they aren’t even hungry,1, 2 and weigh more.2 If you have a treat-deprived child, you know they beg, whine, and sneak to get high-sugar, high-fat foods.
+And likely feel ashamed of their eating.
+You may be able to keep your child from having sweets when they are small, but toward the end of grade school when they are more out on their own they will be inclined of overdo it on sweets.

 A learning opportunity